argoproj/argo-events/api/sensor.md

 <p>

-When is the condition to execute the trigger
+Switch is the condition to execute the trigger

 </p>